labeattie/testpreviewsite/_posts/2022-02-07-financial-independence-coast-fi.md

 $$P = $1,500,000 / (1+5%)^35 = $272,000$$

-So if this family has $272,000 invested, they only need to earn $60,000 per year until age 65 rather than the $100,000 they are currently earning.
-True this is a far cry from full FI where you don't need to work at all, but as discussed above, almost no one ends up completely refraining from work, and I doubt most people truly want to.
+So if this family has $272,000 invested, they only need to earn enough money so that they don't have to take money out of their investments.
+This means they only need to earn enough money to cover their living expenses until age 65, which in this case is $60,000 per year, rather than the $100,000 they are currently earning.
+True, this is a far cry from full FI where you don't need to work at all, but as discussed above, almost no one ends up completely refraining from work, and I doubt most people truly want to.

 The ability to downshift to making 60% as much money could potentially allow one or both partners to go part-time, could allow them to go into slightly lower paying fields that they find more interesting, or even save up money for a sabbatical in another country or something.
 Knowing you are still "on track" even if you make less money feels very different than pursuing full FI and fretting over a sabbatical adding 3 years to your FI timeline.